Regulating Oligopolistic Competition: Model

-This market structure then describes a model with ``captive consumers'' and ``shoppers,'' where each firm $i$ has $\gamma_i \in [0,1]$ share of captive consumers who can only see its price, while the remaining consumers can visit all firms and see all firms' prices.\footnote{Notice that if $\mathbf{v}$ is perfectly correlated so that with $F$-probability 1, $v_1=v_2=\cdots=v_N$, this market structure describes the promotional sales model of \citet{armstrong2019discriminating}, which in turn nests the model of \citet{varian1980model} and \citet{narasimhan1988competitive}.} \end{exa}
+This indirect mechanism then describes a model with ``captive consumers'' and ``shoppers,'' where each firm $i$ has $\gamma_i \in [0,1]$ share of captive consumers who can only see its price, while the remaining consumers can visit all firms and see all firms' prices.\footnote{Notice that if $\mathbf{v}$ is perfectly correlated so that with $F$-probability 1, $v_1=v_2=\cdots=v_N$, this mechanism describes the promotional sales model of \citet{armstrong2019discriminating}, which in turn nests the consumer search model of \citet{varian1980model} and \citet{narasimhan1988competitive}.} \end{exa}

-\begin{exa}[\textbf{Reverse Auction with Many Buyers}] The following market structure describes a type of reverse auction where firms bid their prices and those with the lowest bid win and sell their goods to all consumers with values above that bid.
-Pharmacy Benefit Managers (PBMs) are known to employ this kind of auction.\footnote{We thank Fiona Scott Morton for kindly pointing us to this example.
-See \citet{garthwaite2017perverse} for more discussion on PBMs.
-In brief, the PBM holds an auction across drugs that treat a particular medical condition.
-The drugs of the winning manufacturers (the sellers) with the lowest bids are put on the PBM's formulary for doctors to prescribe and patients (the consumers) to purchase.} Under this market structure, $S=\mathbb{R}_+^N$, $t_i(s)=s_i\int_V \bm{\mu}_i(\mathbf{v}|s)F(\diff \mathbf{v})$, $r_i(s)=1$ for all $s \in S$ and for all $i$, and